The Reasons Behind the Inspirations

 "He actually began pumping me for information.
 He was surprised that I shot films here; some of them costume pieces.
 That was long before the current technology made it easy to do.
 We compared notes on the trials and tribulations of that.
 But most of all, I can still hear him saying, 'Your family has been in one place for that long?…And you have a connection to Thomas Edison to boot?…You've got to promise me you'll do something with all that as a background for a story at the very least.'
 Several years later, during a screenwriters' strike, I gave it a try as a mystery novel.
 It was successful."

 That success not only included a step up to a larger publisher but continual interest in the screen rights by a variety of movie producers.
 Every time a novel debuts, Hollywood nibbles.
 There have even been scripts written and locations scouted but so far nothing has made it onto the screen.
-Yet Dandola is unchanged by any of it and he is content in his surroundings working long-distance on a variety of writing assignments.
-He still personifies what several New Jersey newspapers dubbed him decades ago: "West Orange's local author" since his published writings are not only about the town but he also continues to live in the town.
+Yet Dandola is unchanged by any of it and he still personifies what several New Jersey newspapers dubbed him decades ago: "West Orange's local author".

 But has his spotlighting West Orange along with his professional credentials and achievements as a novelist, screenwriter, playwright, and historian led to local praise for the author?